 Here "ident" is a string literal that contains the text of ident.

 Note: The F# core library FSharp.Core.dll does not define the (?) and (?<-) operators.
 However, user code may define these operators.
-For example, it is common to define the operators to perform a dynamic lookup on the properties of an object
+For example, it is common to define the operators to perform a dynamic lookup on the properties of an object using reflection.

 This syntactic translation applies regardless of the definition of the (?) and (?<-) operators.
 However, it does not apply to uses of the parenthesized operator names, as in the following: